mefellows/mirror/README.md

 The use of SSL is recommended when transferring files between remote file systems, let's see how we go about this with mirror.

+To begin with, setup the PKI for the host with `mirror pki --caHost mydomain.com`, being careful to replace `mydomain.com` with your own domain/hostname.

-To begin with, start the daemon with `mirror daemon`.
+You may now start the daemon with `mirror daemon`.

 This will create a Certificate Authority (CA) in `~/.mirror.d/ca/`, and client certificates in `~/.mirror.d/certs`.
 We will need